 You can typically purchase a .com, .net, or .org domain for around $10-15 per year or less and choose the renewal period from one to ten years (the longer the registration period, the more you save on domain registration and renewal fees).

 .COM is still the preferred TLD (Top Level Domain) option.

-The domain name market has recently opened up to include all kinds of extensions (e.g. yourdomain.trade, yourdomain.style, yourdomain.adult, etc.)
+The domain name market has recently opened up to include all kinds of extensions (e.g. yourdomain.clinic, yourdomain.equipment, yourdomain.finance, etc.)

-If you can get your domain name with the .COM domain extension, you should register it. .COMs are still the most recognizable domain name extensions and most people will generally type the .COM version first when searching for a website.
+If you can get your domain name with the .COM domain extension, you should register it. .COMs are still the most recognizable top level domains (TLD) and most people will generally type the .COM version first when searching for a website.

 Preferably, you should include the .COM version of the domain name you want, even if you plan to do business in a country that has its own domain extension (e.g. .com.au, .co.uk, etc …).
 Additionally, consider also registering the .NET and .ORG versions of the domain.
 You can easily set up domain names with different extensions to send all traffic to your main domain name.
 This is covered in a separate tutorial.

 The shorter your domain name is, the better.
 A shorter domain name is easier to remember and print on stationery, signage, etc.

 Having said this, keep in mind that it’s getting harder to find great domain names that are also shorter in length.
 They are still out there, you just have to look a little harder.